bisdn/bisdn.github.io/setup/setup_standalone.md

 journalctl -u baseboxd -f
 ```

 Note that this works for all other services, too.
-Sometimes it is particularly helpful to look at the output of the ofdpa service, as this contains some useful output from the client_drivshell command line interface.
+Sometimes it is particularly helpful to look at the output of the OF-DPA service, as this contains some useful output from the client_drivshell command line interface.

 ## Read the switch information via client tools
 Client tools enable you to interact with the OF-DPA layer and can be used to cross-check controller behavior and configuration.
 The following commands can be used to show the flow, grouptables and ports, respectively: